- About Extension

 - Work with schools and community gardens

-2015 Columbia County Master Gardener Training - registration has not opened yet - held in St. Helens
+2015 Columbia County Master Gardener Training to be held in St. Helens starting Janaury 5th!

-To register for the training you would fill out the Columbia County Master Gardener Application, mail to our office along with the class fee.
+To register for the training you would fill out the Columbia County Master Gardener Application, mail to our office along with the $75 class fee.
 Once you have registered we will send you a packet of OSU forms to be read, signed and returned to us on before the class.
 These forms are required to become a Columbia County Master Gardener.
 For more details, please read the Information letter.
+Application-PDF.

 The packet of OSU forms include: